History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The Watts memorial to heroism

-Here you will find examples of people who saved children by running into burning buildings, or dived into the water to save a drowning friend.
-Its a strangely affecting memorial, full of Victorian sentiment, but made all the more powerful because of its simplicity.
+Here you will find examples of people who saved children by running into burning buildings or dived into the water to save a drowning friend but were themselves killed in the attempt.
+It's a strangely affecting memorial, full of Victorian sentiment, but made all the more powerful because of its simplicity.
 Here's an example:

 About Postman's Park

 Address: St Martin's Le-Grand, London, Greater London, England, EC1A 4EU